qmk/qmk_firmware/docs/feature_combo.md

 <!-- At this time, this is necessary -->

-Then, your `keymap.c` file, you'll need to define a sequence of keys, terminated with `COMBO_END`, and a structure to list the combination of keys, and it's resulting action.
+Then, in your `keymap.c` file, you'll need to define a sequence of keys, terminated with `COMBO_END`, and a structure to list the combination of keys, and its resulting action.

 ```c
 const uint16_t PROGMEM test_combo[] = {KC_A, KC_B, COMBO_END};